Akhlak-Hossain-Jim/react-resume/README.md

 - Connect your github repo and click `Deploy site` button.
 - It will take you to the project page click `site setting` and then click the `Change site name` button and put your name there and you can share the link to every where to showcase your resume.

-You can also edit and deploy manually,
+You can also edit and deploy manually, heres how:

 ### `npm start`